thln/Sim-City-201/README.md

   	+ Created Interfaces for all of the above roles
   	+ Created Mocks for all of the above roles
   	+ Created tests for all of the above roles
-  	+ Figured out the local image/how to show images
+  	+ Figured out the local image/how to show images with relative paths on all computers
-  	+ Created Aplication file
+  	+ Created Application file
   	+ Changed the Build file for it to work on other computers
   	+ Designed and implemented Restaurant Phonebook Reference
   	+ Integrated Restaurant into City
   	+ Created Design Documents
-  	+ A bunch GUI stuff I don't know right now, Kristi fix pls
+  	+ Combined Add Panel and Dashboard Panel
+  	+ Put Trace Panel into Gui
+  	+ Fixed Linked Building and clickable City Views in Animation Panel for cardLayout
+  	+ Implemented animated restaurant building GUI
+  	+ Fixed scrollbar on Infomation Panel
+  	+ Set up initial project packages with agent and test code
+  	+ Managed team meetings

   + Josh Greenberger